BenKBreen/AmericanSignLanguage/README.md

 3. The normalized hand is then fed into Tensoflow CNN model.
 This model makes a prediction for each frame in the form of a probability distribution e.g. P(sign in frame i = 'u') = 0.5, P(sign in frame i = 'v') = 0.3, ...

-4. Several scores are then created for the entire video based on character predictions for each frame (with a slight bonus for conseuctive frames predicting the same character).
-The best score is then converted into a phrase for the video.
+4. We assign a phrase to the entire video in the following manner: We consider all possible labeling of the frames where each individual frame is assigned a character.
+For a given label, we can assign a score based on the aggragate sum of our model predicting the given characters for each frame with a slight weighting bonus for consecutive frames predicting the same character.
+The best overall score is then converted into a phrase for the video.

 5. An annotated video is the created with the following information